zmitton/eth-proof/RELEASING.md

 ## Introduction

-This document is to describe the release pipeline, which is taking the result of the artifacts created in the [building step](BUILDING.md) and publish a release to the various release targets for the project.
+This document is to describe the release pipeline, which is taking the result of the artifacts created according to [BUILDING.md](BUILDING.md) and publish a release to the various release targets for the project.

 We propose:
  - a set of release targets that are allowable
  - a pipeline for handling the release folder's artifacts

 It is NOT the purpose of this document to describe how a project might create a build, NOR is it describing a strcture in which projects MUST write build artifacts to.
-It is describing the structure of the releases themselves, however.
+It is describing the structure of the releases themselves.

 ## Release Targets
 1. Github